Dawid Malan added to England squad for third Test with Dom Sibley dropped

 Batsmen Zak Crawley and Dom Sibley have been dropped and will return to Kent and Warwickshire respectively.

-While Somerset spinner Jack Leach will return to Taunton, but is on standby as back-up to Moeen Ali.
+While Somerset spinner Jack Leach will return to Taunton, he is on standby as back-up to Moeen Ali.

-Seamer Mark Wood will be monitored with his injured right shoulder a concern after sustaining the problem on day four in the first Test at Lord’s, though the expectation is that he will be fully recovered for the third Test.
+Seamer Mark Wood will be monitored with his injured right shoulder a concern after sustaining the problem on day four in the second Test at Lord’s, though the expectation is that he will be fully recovered for the third Test.

 After a crushing loss on day five of the second Test, head coach Chris Silverwood has named a 15-player squad for the third Test, which starts Wednesday, 25 August.